 2. The cool little built in shoe box and stash cache which I only discovered today when clicking on one of the links on the Eagle Creek site for this bag.
 I am a sucker for gadgets and little hiding spaces.
 It could save me from taking a couple of little bags to put stuff in.
 I'm not sure if I would waste all that space with shoes though since I can cram them in along the sides but I'm sure I could find lots of other stuff to put in the shoe space.

-Although the Hovercraft 20 is still on my mind as another possibility (as you can probably tell, I don't make decisions easily), I think I will wait though until my Tarmac 20 arrives.
-If I fall in love with the Tarmac 20, then why hassle with ordering and then returning another bag.
+Although the Hovercraft 20 is still another possibility, I think I will wait until my Tarmac 20 arrives.
 Ebags seems to also have free shipping to Hawaii and a 60 day return policy.
 If I decide I still want to check out the Hovercraft and time it just right, I could order the Hovercraft closer to my trip departure date and have both bags to try out when I start packing.
 I could then make my final decision with time left to return the bag I don't choose when I return from my trip.

-Thanks for the comments and suggestions.
-Because I am at times very disorganized, I think just writing it all out and organizing my choices helped me visually see the pros/cons.
+I appreciate all the comments and suggestions.
+I think just writing it all out and organizing my choices helped me visually to see the pros/cons.
 It is good to hear from other solo travelers on how you handle traveling with luggage.
 It can never be as bad as my first trip to Italy.
 Boy did I pack badly on that trip.
 I learn a little more each time I go and I am looking forward to this year's experience.
 Especially not having to lug as much on my back and shoulders.